kovidgoyal/calibre/manual/conversion.rst

 Outline).
 If the document has no table of contents then it will be replaced by empty text.
 If a single PDF page has multiple sections, the first section on the page will be used.
-Similarly, there is a variable named _TOP_LEVEL_SECTION_ that can be used to ge the name of the current top-level section.
+Similarly, there is a variable named _TOP_LEVEL_SECTION_ that can be used to get the name of the current top-level section.

 You can even use javascript inside the header and footer templates, for example, the following template will cause page numbers to start at 4 instead